-The PCAOB's proposed auditing standards will impact a BDCs approach to estimating and documenting fair value to meet auditor expectations.
-The CEIV credential, the MPF and the Application of the MPF, and the CVFI are in their infancy in adoption and understanding, but should assist in providing valuation documentation expected under the proposed audit standards.
-The new credentials and frameworks were designed for all fair value financial reporting by all US GAAP reporters, not specifically for the Alternative Asset Industry or BDCs.
-The framework is expected to be applied to the Alternative Asset Industry.
+The PCAOB's anticipated proposed auditing standards will also impact a Fund's approach to estimating and documenting fair value.
+Fund Managers may wish to comment on the proposal when issued to ensure that the voice of the Alternative Asset Industry is heard.

+The CEIV credential, the MPF and the Application of the MPF, are in their infancy in adoption and understanding.
+The new credential and framework were designed for all fair value financial reporting by all US GAAP reporters, not specifically for the Alternative Asset Industry.
+The framework is therefore expected to be applied to the Alternative Asset Industry.
 As implementation of the MPF, Application and CEIV credential unfolds there will likely be inconsistencies in expectations, interpretation and application.

-Over time, compliance with the MPF should enhance consistency and transparency in the performance of Fair Value measurements for the benefit of public interest.
-BDCs have a vested interest in meeting the expectations of investors, regulators and the public in general.
+Overtime, compliance with the MPF should enhance consistency and transparency in the performance of Fair Value measurements for the benefit of public interest.
+Alternative Investment Fund Managers have a vested interest in meeting the expectations of investors, regulators and the public in general.
 Understanding and adopting the new valuation framework should assist in expanding public trust.

-David Larsen, CPA/CGMA is a Managing Director with Duff & Phelps and a member of the AICPA PE/VC Valuation guide taskforce and formerly served as Vice Chair of the IPEV Board and as member of FASB's Valuation Resource Group.
+David Larsen, CPA/CGMA is a Managing Director with Duff & Phelps and serves as Vice Chair of the IPEV Board, a member of the AICPA PE/VC Valuation guide taskforce, and former member of FASB's Valuation Resource Group.